-Chairman of Nominating and Corporate Governance Committee Chairman of Investment Committee Member of Conflicts Resolution Committee divisions.
-Mr. Hagestad serves on SARES•REGIS Group's Executive Management Committee which approves all property acquisitions and investment decisions and provides strategic planning for the future.
+John S. Hagestad has served as an independent director on our Board of Directors since August 2015.
+In addition, during the past five years, Mr. Hagestad served as an independent director and independent trustee, as applicable, of Industrial Property Trust ("IPT") prior to its liquidation.
+Mr. Hagestad is Director and Co-Founder of SARES • REGIS Group, a vertically integrated real estate development services company focusing on both commercial and residential real estate.
+Prior to this role, Mr. Hagestad served as a Senior Managing Director since 1993 and was responsible for overseeing all of SARES•REGIS Group's commercial activities which includes the development, investment and management divisions.
+Mr. Hagestad continues to serve on SARES•REGIS Group's Executive Management Committee which approves all property acquisitions and investment decisions and provides strategic planning for the future.
 During his career, Mr. Hagestad has been responsible for the acquisition and development of over 85 million square feet of commercial, office and industrial property totaling more than \$6 billion in value.
 In 1972, he joined the Koll Company as a Vice President for project acquisition and development.
 Three years later he joined The Sammis Company as a founding partner responsible for all matters of finance and administration, with emphasis on lender and partner relationships.
-In 1990, Mr. Hagestad became President and Chief Executive Officer of the SARES Company (the successor to The Sammis Company), where he was instrumental in its merger with The Regis Group to create the SARES•REGIS Group in 1993.
+In 1990, Mr. Hagestad became President and Chief Executive Officer of the SARES Company (the successor to The Sammis Company), where he was instrumental in its merger with The Regis Group to create the SARES • REGIS Group in 1993.
 Mr. Hagestad is a Certified Public Accountant and holds a bachelor's degree in Business Administration and a master's degree in Finance from the University of Southern California.
 He is a past trustee of the Urban Land Institute, a member of the Marshall School of Business Board of Leaders at the University of Southern California, the UCI Center for Real Estate, The Fisher Center for Real Estate and Urban Economics at UC Berkeley and the Real Estate Roundtable.
-He is also on the Board of Trustees / Directors for the Cystinosis Research Foundation.
+He is also on the Board of Trustees /